A Square

 .white)

-| Standard | Connection |
+| Concept | Connection |

 |---|---|

 | Geometry — Modelling with Shapes | A church is modelled as a composite of three primitive shapes.
-Each component occupies a specific region — identifying those regions and computing their relative positions requires spatial reasoning and coordinate thinking. |
+Each component occupies a specific region — identifying those regions and computing their relative positions using pos + offset is the coordinate-geometry skill that generalises to any scene. |

 Row of Churches